Waitress (musical): Broadway (2016–2020)

-Broadway restaging (2021)
+Broadway (2021)

-Barry Weissler remounted of the original production, again starring Bareilles, in a limited engagement opening on September 2, 2021, at the Ethel Barrymore Theatre, making it the first musical on Broadway to begin performances following the COVID-19 shutdown.
-The primary reason for its return was to record the production for a future public release, with STEAM Motion + Sound producing a film version.
+Barry Weissler remounted the original production, again starring Bareilles, in a limited engagement opening on September 2, 2021, at the Ethel Barrymore Theatre, making it the first musical on Broadway to begin performances following the COVID-19 shutdown.
+The primary reason for its return engagement was to record the production for a future release, with STEAM Motion + Sound producing the film version.
 Several other returning cast members starred in the production, including Gehling as Dr. Pomatter, Tippett as Earl, Dawson as Becky, Houlahan as Dawn, Matthews as Joe, Fitzgerald as Ogie, and Anderson as Cal.
 To honor Nick Cordero, who originated the role of Earl, and who died of COVID-19, the remount added some dialogue: Jenna names the tiered wedding pie "A Big Ol' Slice of Live Your Life Pie", in reference to Cordero's single "Live Your Life".
 The run concluded on December 22, 2021, two weeks earlier than planned, due to a spike of COVID-19.
-The closing cast starred Joshua Henry as Pomatter and Ciara Renée as Jenna.
+Replacements in the closing cast were Joshua Henry as Pomatter and Ciara Renée as Jenna.

-US national tours (from 2017 to 2022)
+US national tours

 The first US national tour, with Desi Oakley as Jenna, Lenne Klingaman as Dawn, Charity Angél Dawson as Becky, and Bryan Fenkart as Dr. Pomatter, began at Playhouse Square in Cleveland, Ohio, on October 20, 2017, and closed on August 18, 2019.

-Another national tour, a non-equity tour, starring Bailey McCall as Jenna, Kennedy Salters as Becky, Gabriella Marzetta as Dawn, and David Socolar as Dr. Pomatter, opened on November 12, 2019, and closed on June 12, 2022.
+A non-equity tour, starring Bailey McCall as Jenna, Kennedy Salters as Becky, Gabriella Marzetta as Dawn, and David Socolar as Dr. Pomatter, opened on November 12, 2019, and closed on June 12, 2022.
 Because of the 2020 COVID-19 pandemic, many performances were cancelled or rescheduled.

 Another US national tour played just two engagements, at the Blumenthal Performing Arts Center in Charlotte, North Carolina (from April 19 to May 22, 2022), and at the Hanna Theatre in Cleveland (from May 26 to June 26, 2022).

+A U.S. tour is set to begin performances in September 2026 at the RiverPark Center in Owensboro, Kentucky, starring Samantha Lane Scruggs as Jenna.